sylwiaSekula/Student_Graduation/README.md

 # Student Graduation Classification Project

 This project focuses on a classification task using a dataset from Kaggle, which can be accessed here:https://www.kaggle.com/datasets/ranzeet013/student-graduation-dataset.
 The dataset contains information about students, including various features that can be used to predict their graduation status.
+The dataset has 35 columns and 4424 entries.

 ## Project Overview
 The target variable in this dataset originally had three unique values: "Dropout," "Graduate," and "Enrolled."
 However, I decided to exclude "Enrolled" from the target column since it represents students who are still studying.
 The target data was encoded using Label Encoder to convert the categorical labels into numerical values suitable for machine learning algorithms.
-Additionally, I performed feature selection for each model using the Sequential Feature Selector from the scikit-learn library, selecting 20 relevant features using forward selection.
+I performed feature selection for each model using the Sequential Feature Selector from the scikit-learn library, selecting 20 relevant features using forward selection.
 Then, I used three different machine learning models to predict the students' graduation status.
 The models used are:
 1. Logistic Regression:
     Logistic Regression estimates the probability of a binary outcome, making it a simple and effective classification method.